 As a trainer you know that mobility and flexibility are a huge part of fitness.
 Unfortunately our clients usually do no where near enough mobility work.
 This warm up is a great way to sneak some in, I will try my best to describe the exercises and will link to videos where I can find them.

-Spend 30-60 seconds on each of the following exercises:
+Spend 30-60 seconds on each of the following exercises (click the links for videos):

 - Robots (windmill) – Put your arms up in the scarecrow position.
 Bend forward at the hips and twist slightly at the same time keep your arms up.
 Keep your legs and back as straight as possible.
 Stand back up and repeat with a twist in the opposite direction.

-- T-Pushups without the pushup – Start in a pushup position, lift one hand up and reach it towards the sky.
+- T-Switches – Start in a pushup position, lift one hand up and reach it towards the sky.
 This should put you into a straight arm side plank.
 Bring the arm back down and repeat with the other side.

 5. Collect The [Insert equipment here]